 adapter.account) gives you read access to a wallet’s state on HIP-4 prediction markets.
-You can fetch open positions (held outcome tokens), the last 30 days of trade activity, raw spot balances including USDH, and currently resting orders.
+You can fetch open positions (held outcome tokens), the last 30 days of trade activity, raw spot balances including USDC, and currently resting orders.
 You can also subscribe to live position updates, which the adapter delivers by polling every 10 seconds - there is no WebSocket channel for spot balances on Hyperliquid.
 All methods accept a wallet address parameter, so you can query any account without authentication.

 fetchPositions(address)